meap158/Pleco-Collection/README.md

 - [Open Vietnamese Dictionary Project](https://sourceforge.net/projects/ovdp/files/Stardict/Chinese/) - for providing the data source for the dictionary files used in OVD-Dict.
 - [chinese-hanviet-cognates](https://github.com/ryanphung/chinese-hanviet-cognates) - for providing the data source for the dictionary files used in SVC-Dict, SV1-Dict, and MLV-Dict.
+- [CC-CEDICT](https://www.mdbg.net/chinese/dictionary?page=cedict) - for providing the data source for the dictionary files used in CD-Dict, ML-Dict, and MLV-Dict.
+- [CFDICT](https://chine.in/mandarin/dictionnaire/CFDICT/) - for providing the data source for the dictionary files used in CD-Dict, ML-Dict, and MLV-Dict.